 Maldonado’s Napa story begins when Lupe Maldonado came to the Napa Valley in 1962 at the age of 19 from the small farming community of Atacheo, in Michoacán, Mexico.
 Only 9 wineries who were producing wine commercially in 1962 are still in production today.
 There certainly was a much smaller pool of wineries who were hiring then versus today.
 Sterling Vineyards wasn’t even in existence yet – but it was at Sterling and Newton Vineyard where Lupe would spend 30 years of his wine career.
 When founder Peter Newton sold Sterling and decided to start Newton Vineyards it was Lupe who came with him and was instrumental in developing all their new vineyards.
 Son Hugo, a UC Davis graduate with a degree in Enology & Viticulture succeeded him in 1999 as Newton’s Vineyard Manager.

 Land for either vineyards or winery use in the Napa Valley is at a premium and certainly not inexpensive.
-After locating and purchasing a 12 acre piece of property (came with an existing winery permit) just outside of Calistoga, Hugo submitted his request to build a cave to several drilling companies.
+After locating and purchasing a 12 acre piece of property (came with an existing winery permit) just outside of Calistoga (off of the Old Lawley Toll Road), Hugo submitted his request to build a cave to several drilling companies.
 After seeing the rather pricey bids that came back he took matters into his own hands and decided to drill it out himself!

 Today Maldonado Family operates their own vineyard management company – overseeing their own vineyards as well as select premium vineyards (mostly in Napa but some vineyards in Sonoma as well).

 This is one of the few wineries in the Napa Valley (that we know of) where you cannot actually see any vineyards – rather, from the winery entrance you look out over the gorgeous, rugged, remote looking landscape including the rocky outcrops that form the steep Palisades.
 The property is mainly hillside (ideal location for their cave) but they do have about a 1/2 acre planted to hillside Cabernet Sauvignon.
-They have plans to plant another 1 acre on the property.
+Their first vintage of this wine was in 2012 – it is worth seeking this wine out if you can find it – they typically only make less then 100 cases of their estate Cabernet Sauvignon.

 While their wine is made in one of the furthest points north in Napa their vineyards are some of the most southern.
 They are located in the Jamieson canyon region (south east of the city of Napa).
 Carneros is Napa’s well-known “cool” region but Jamieson canyon is as cool if not cooler.
 Their 10-acre vineyard is planted to Chardonnay and Syrah.